Yihao-Shi/GeoTaichi/README.md

 ### Working with vtu files

-To visualize the VTS files produced by some of the scripts, it is recommended to use Paraview.
-It can be freely downloaded from: http://www.paraview.org/ To visualize the output in ParaView, use the following
+To visualize the VTS files produced by some of the scripts, it is recommended to use [ParaView](http://www.paraview.org/).
+To visualize the output in ParaView, use the following
 procedure:
 1. Open the .vts or .vtu file in ParaView
 2. Click on the "Apply" button on the left side of the screen